Ybakman/YoloV2/README.md

 2-Takes the images and saves the output into the folder

 3-Takes an example image and diplay the output on the IDE.

+Here is an example of input and output: